Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 **Note:** On Debian-based systems, you may need to also install the libgl1-mesa-dev package if cmake complains of missing OpenGL headers and/or includes

 ## <a name="thirdparty"/>3rd-Party Dependencies (optional step)
-Sigil will provide the extra third-party libs if you do nothing, but most (if not all) of Sigil's third-party dependencies should be avialable in your software repos.
+Sigil will provide the extra third-party libs if you do nothing, but most (if not all) of Sigil's third-party dependencies should be available in your software repos.
 If you want to make use of them on Arch, `sudo pacman -S` the following packages.

 + hunspell
 + pcre2